 The FMLA provides you with the right to take up to 12 weeks of unpaid leave from your job.
 You can use FMLA to care for your newborn or adopted child or take leave because of a serious medical condition affecting you or a close family member.
 FMLA applies to all employers who have 50+ employees working within a 75-mile radius.
 After taking leave, you must be restored to your position or an equivalent position.

 Employment laws are complex, and these cases can be difficult to prove.
 Your successful employment law claim will require a thorough investigation into the facts of the situation.
-If you believe you are a victim of wrongdoing on the part of your employer, the best thing to do is talk to a seasoned Tampa employee rights lawyer before you take any other action.
+If you believe you are a victim of wrongdoing on the part of your employer, the best thing to do is talk to a seasoned lawyer before you take any other action.
 At Feldman Legal Group, our attorneys know just how to handle these cases and can offer you valuable counsel and representation.

 Depending upon your individual circumstances, you may be entitled to compensation for lost income, denied opportunities, past wages, and stress-related emotional suffering.
 In particularly outrageous employment cases, some victims are even awarded punitive damages.

 Feldman Legal Group has a strong record of results for past clients, including multimillion-dollar verdicts and settlements.
 Have your employment rights been violated?
-A dedicated Tampa employee rights attorney is only a phone call away.
+A dedicated Tampa employee rights lawyer is only a phone call away.